Gnotobiotic Animal Core (GNAC)

 Animal Availability: Swiss Webster germ-free mice

-- Isolator room (268 sq. ft.) – containing four 5-ft breeding isolators with additional room for continued expansion
+- Isolator room (268 sq. ft.) – containing six 5-ft breeding isolators and two 3-ft rederivation isolators

 - Anteroom (142 sq. ft.) – containing a biosafety cabinet